-- 1. The number of audits conducted varies each year due to changes in the number of public sector entities and the level of audit dispensation provided. - Based on 2020-21 data.
-Acquittals are only conducted if required under agreements related to specific funding programs.
+1. The number of audits conducted varies each year due to changes in the number of public sector entities and the level of audit dispensation provided.

+2. Based on 2021-22 data.

 Our financial audit program is dynamic, reflecting changes such as the creation of new State entities and the cessation of others, including the impacts of machinery of government changes in the composition of portfolio departments and associated entities.
 As such, the number of audit and assurance activities we conduct can change throughout the year and over time in accordance with changes in the number of public sector entities.